SCBee/Honeycomb/README.md

 # Honeycomb

 Injector that is detected on most modern clients.
-Most of the code was from a source found on GH forum and I changed the driver to work with some of my projects at the time.
+The shell code was published on GH Forums and I used it as my base for the injection.

 #### Detected & no longer supported
 ---